The Best Weekend Itinerary For Seattle (Created By A Local!)

 For dinner, see our post on the best restaurants in Seattle.
 There are tons of great places to eat, so choose something from our list that sounds good to you!

 After dinner, we recommend that you go to the Fremont neighborhood.
 You can see the Fremont Troll (a giant troll statue under the bridge) and have after-dinner drinks.
-We recommend Add-a-Ball (an old-school barcade), and Brouwer’s Cafe (hundreds of different beers and over 50 types of scotch).
+We recommend Add-a-Ball (an old-school barcade) or Brouwer’s Cafe (has hundreds of different beers and over 50 types of scotch).

 Day 3 (Sunday)